Dell-Networking/ansible-dellos-docs/source/roles.rst

 UPLINK role
 -----------

-The `dellos-uplink <https://galaxy.ansible.com/Dell-Networking/ansible_role_dellos_uplink/>`_ This role facilitates the configuration of uplink attributes, and is abstracted for dellos10.
+The `dellos_uplink <https://galaxy.ansible.com/Dell-Networking/dellos_uplink/>`_ This role facilitates the configuration of uplink attributes, and is abstracted for dellos10.
 It specifically enables configuration of  association between upstream and downstream interfaces known as uplink-state group.

 Abstracted for ``OS10``